iworks/omnibus/readme.txt

 == Changelog ==

+* To avoid incorrect filter calls without a second parameter, the `woocommerce_duplicate_product_exclude_meta` filter function now has a default value for the second parameter.

 = 2.2.2 (2023-01-10) =

 * When browsing the products, the plugin will try to complete the data; if it is missing, it will save the current price with the date of the last modification of the product.